Drarig29/typedoc-plugin-extras/README.md

 A [TypeDoc](https://github.com/TypeStrong/typedoc) plugin to add extras to the output documentation.

+It allows you to:

-- It can set a custom top-most title name and/or link.
+- Set a custom favicon.
-- It can find the `<head>` of the documents and append a favicon to it.
-- It can also add date/time of generation after "Generated using TypeDoc" in the footer. (cf. the [example](#example) below)
+- Add the date/time of generation after "Generated using TypeDoc" in the footer. (cf. the [example](#example) below)
+- Set a custom top-most title name (without changing the package name, like `--name` would do).
+  - For example, you could have `--customTitle "Go back" --titleLink <url-of-your-parent-documentation>`
 - And more... (cf. the list of [arguments](#arguments) below)

 **No date/time will be added if `--hideGenerator` is set (because the footer wouldn't exist).**